Syniti/software-engineer-questions/README.md

    not for validity or duplication testing (eg, two records may be identical but have different IDs).

-The output of the program should list the IDs of each invalid record, one per line in ascending order.
+The output of the program should list the IDs of each invalid or duplicate record, one per line.
+In the case of duplicates, mark both.

 Example: